-Nina Katchadourian was born in Stanford, California and grew up spending every summer on a small island in the Finnish archipelago, where she still spends part of each year.
+Nina Katchadourian (Brooklyn, New York) was born in Stanford, California and grew up spending every summer on a small island in the Finnish archipelago, where she still spends part of each year.
 Her work exists in a wide variety of media including photography, sculpture, video and sound.
-Her work has been exhibited domestically and internationally at places such as PS1/MoMA, the Serpentine Gallery, New Langton Arts, Artists Space, SculptureCenter, and the Palais de Tokyo.
+Her work has been exhibited domestically and internationally at places such as PS1/MoMA, the Serpentine Gallery, Saatchi Gallery, Turner Contemporary, Artists Space, SculptureCenter, and the Palais de Tokyo.
 In January 2006 the Turku Art Museum in Turku, Finland featured a solo show of works made in Finland, and in June 2006 the Tang Museum in Saratoga Springs exhibited a 10-year survey of her work and published an accompanying monograph entitled "All Forms of Attraction."
 The Museum of Contemporary Art San Diego presented a solo show of recent video installation works in July 2008.
 In February 2010 she was the artist in residence at the Dunedin Public Art Gallery in Dunedin, New Zealand, where she had a solo show entitled "Seat Assignment."
-She is currently at work on a permanent public piece, commissioned by the GSA, for a border crossing station between the US and Canada.
-Katchadourian is represented by Catharine Clark gallery in San Francisco.
+She recently work on a permanent public piece, entitled "Grand State of Maine," commissioned by the GSA for a border crossing station between the US and Canada.
+In April 2013, the monograph "Sorted Books" was published by Chronicle Books on the 20-year anniversary of Katchadourian's "Sorted Books" project.
+Katchadourian is on the faculty at NYU Gallatin School of Individualizd Study and she is represented by Catharine Clark gallery in San Francisco.